eadams17/live-todo-app/README.md

 ## Technology

 I chose to use **React** (specifically bootsrapped with `create-react-app`) for building out the UI.
 I chose **React** because it's fast, well-documented and I love the component structure.
 For styling, I decided to use `CSS Modules`.
 I like that all styles are scoped locally, helping to keep things more organized.
+For the backend, I used **Socket** for real-time todo updates across sessions with an **Express** server.
 As for testing, I used `Enzyme` and `Jest` for the frontend and `Mocha` for the backend.
-Since the backend was already setup with **Socket**, I connected it with **Express** to build the server.
-I added several dependencies across the stack for setting up tests and enhancing the dev experience.

-## Optimizations & Considerations

-Given more time (and if this were to be scaled out), I would have opted to build out the frontend with my own configuration via **Webpack** for more flexibility in function.
-I would have also liked to have added a photo roulette for the background image to add some variety (--ok... and also to have the chance to show off some more of my photography 😛).

-Additionally, I would have added some more styling features.
-Recently, I've been dabbling with **React-Spring** which offers the ability to build out some pretty cool animations and transitions.
-I think that I also would have used **Bootstrap** as well in order to make the application totally responsive.